SolarWinds (NYSE:SWI) Updates FY 2022 Earnings Guidance

-SolarWinds (NYSE:SWI – Get Rating) last posted its earnings results on Thursday, May 5th.
-The software maker reported $0.16 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.14 by $0.02.
-SolarWinds had a negative net margin of 6.06% and a positive return on equity of 2.45%.
-The business had revenue of $176.87 million for the quarter, compared to analyst estimates of $174.68 million.
-During the same period in the prior year, the company posted $0.36 EPS.
-The company’s revenue for the quarter was up 1.7% on a year-over-year basis.
-Equities analysts predict that SolarWinds will post 0.75 EPS for the current year.

-A number of hedge funds have recently added to or reduced their stakes in SWI.
-Morgan Stanley raised its holdings in SolarWinds by 215.2% in the 2nd quarter.
-Morgan Stanley now owns 185,922 shares of the software maker’s stock valued at $3,140,000 after acquiring an additional 126,938 shares during the last quarter.
-Royal Bank of Canada acquired a new stake in shares of SolarWinds during the 3rd quarter worth approximately $861,000.
-Bank of America Corp DE increased its holdings in shares of SolarWinds by 35.0% during the 4th quarter.
-Bank of America Corp DE now owns 89,783 shares of the software maker’s stock worth $1,274,000 after buying an additional 23,300 shares during the last quarter.
-JPMorgan Chase & Co. increased its holdings in shares of SolarWinds by 7.7% during the 4th quarter.
-JPMorgan Chase & Co. now owns 76,740 shares of the software maker’s stock worth $1,089,000 after buying an additional 5,496 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. increased its holdings in shares of SolarWinds by 2.0% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 222,770 shares of the software maker’s stock worth $3,162,000 after buying an additional 4,451 shares during the last quarter.
-Institutional investors own 96.54% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Penserra Capital Management LLC raised its stake in SolarWinds by 68.0% in the 4th quarter.
+Penserra Capital Management LLC now owns 3,836 shares of the software maker’s stock valued at $54,000 after acquiring an additional 1,552 shares during the period.
+US Bancorp DE raised its stake in SolarWinds by 3,591.5% in the 1st quarter.
+US Bancorp DE now owns 4,762 shares of the software maker’s stock valued at $64,000 after acquiring an additional 4,633 shares during the period.
+Harbour Investments Inc. bought a new stake in SolarWinds in the 4th quarter valued at $64,000.
+Covestor Ltd raised its stake in SolarWinds by 60.3% in the 1st quarter.
+Covestor Ltd now owns 6,639 shares of the software maker’s stock valued at $88,000 after acquiring an additional 2,498 shares during the period.
+Finally, Bridgefront Capital LLC bought a new stake in SolarWinds in the 1st quarter valued at $141,000.
+Institutional investors and hedge funds own 96.54% of the company’s stock.

 About SolarWinds (Get Rating)